Instruction Mining: Instruction Data Selection for Tuning Large Language Models: Experiment Settings

 \subsection{Datasets}

-\paragraph{Candidate Training Datasets.} In order to create diverse training datasets, we collect data from various sources with differing collection standards.
-This approach ensures that the datasets exhibit theoretical differences in quality and maintain diversity among sources.
+\textbf{Candidate datasets for rule fitting.}~~ In order to create diverse training datasets, we collect data from various sources.
+This approach ensures that the datasets exhibit differences in quality and maintain diversity among sources.
 For this purpose, we have selected the following datasets as candidate datasets: \textsc{Alpaca} \citep{alpaca}, \textsc{Open-Assistant} \citep{köpf2023openassistant}, \textsc{StackExchange}, and \textsc{wikiHow}.
 Due to the varying formats, sizes, and distributions of different datasets, we have applied distinct processing procedures to each dataset.
-For detailed processing procedures, please refer to Appendix \ref{appendix: train datasets}.
 Table \ref{table:train datasets overview} provides an overview of the candidate training datasets after preprocessing.

-\paragraph{Evaluation Datasets.} To address real-world requirements, we diversified the instructions by combining test data from different evaluation datasets, which includes 252 instructions from \cite{wang2022self} and 80 from \cite{zheng2023judging}.

-In our study, we employed \texttt{gpt-3.5-turbo} from \textsc{OpenAI} to generate five unique outputs for each instruction.
-We chose \texttt{gpt-3.5-turbo} due to its superior performance in instruction-following compared to \textsc{LLaMA}-7B.
-To account for the possibility of multiple valid outputs for a given instruction, we generated multiple outputs to represent better the output distribution of \texttt{gpt-3.5-turbo}.

-\paragraph{Sampling Candidate Datasets.} As mentioned in section \ref{sec:exp-design}, we leverage two different fusing method for \textbf{multivariate} and \textbf{univariate} analysis.
-We merged candidate training datasets, resulting in each dataset containing 2,000 instruction-output pairs.

-\textbf{Sampling strategy for multivariate analysis.} We generated a random number $r_i$ for each dataset and randomly selecting $2000*r_i/\sum_i{r_i}$ samples from each dataset for combination.

-\textbf{Sampling strategy for univariate analysis.} We merged all the data and sorted it according to the target indicator.
-We then evenly selected K quantiles as starting points on sorted data and extracted 2000 following consecutive data to form a new dataset.
-This selection process ensures diverse results of the target indicator on these datasets.
-We used K=8 in our experiments.

-Considering the significant size difference between the \textsc{Alpaca} and other datasets used, we randomly sampled 2000 data from \textsc{Alpaca} to maintain scale consistency across all the candidate datasets.
+As mentioned in section \ref{sec:exp-design-mul}, we merged candidate training datasets, resulting in each dataset containing 1,000 instruction-output pairs.
+We generated a random number $r_i$ for each dataset and randomly selecting $1000*r_i/\sum_i{r_i}$ samples from each dataset for combination.
+Besides, considering the significant size difference between \textsc{Alpaca} and other candidate datasets, we randomly sampled 2,000 data examples from \textsc{Alpaca} to maintain scale consistency across all the candidate datasets.

+\textbf{Test set for rule fitting.}~~ To address real-world requirements, we use the \textsc{self-instruct} dataset \cite{wang2022self}, which contains 252 instructions as rule-fitting test set.
+Considering evaluation efficiency, we randomly sampled 80 instructions from the whole dataset as our evaluation set.
+In our study, we employed \texttt{gpt-4} from \textsc{OpenAI} to generate response for each instruction.